zaid5678/COMP0138-FinalYearProject/README.md

 pip install import-ipynb transformers datasets
 ```

 You then need to extract the `triviaqa.json` file.
+Note that for the code, the TriviaQA dataset must be manually downloaded.

+Finally, to run the main program, you just need to run the `main.ipynb` notebook.
+The `testing.ipynb` notebook holds the code related to testing, and the `functions.ipynb` holds the supplementary functions for text extracting and obtaining the final answer.